 When you are done with the setup, click on “save audience”.

-Select the ad placement.
+Step 5: Select the ad placement.
 This is where you choose the location of your Facebook Lead Ads.
 There are two options in this section.
 Automatic placement and edit placement.

 With automatic placements, Facebook helps you to optimize your ad to reach more people.
 While the edit placement gives you the opportunity to show your ads on specific locations on Facebook and also include any Facebook products such as Instagram.

-Set the budget and schedule.
+Step 6: Set the budget and schedule.
 Now, that you have your audience ready, you can set up your budget.
 You can set the daily budget of the campaign or overall one for the campaign duration.
 Decide how much you want to spend and adjust according to the results.
 You can start slow and then increase the daily budget if everything works fine.
 Just keep in mind to change your spending gradually.
 Don’t go from $10 to $100 as it might mess up the Facebook algorithm that will result in an ad performance decrease.

-Now to the most interesting part of the Facebook Lead Ads set up–the design of the leads ads.
+Now to the most interesting part of the Facebook Lead Ads set up the design of the leads ads.

 To design the leads ads, follow the steps below.

-How to design a Facebook Lead Ads form
+How to Design the Lead Ads

-Step 1: Choose a format
+Step 1: Choose a Format

 Step 2: Select the right image